-Where required the service provider will be responsible for sourcing buildings that have the appropriate planning permission for delivering public health services (including drug and alcohol treatment if applicable).
+Where required the service provider will be responsible for sourcing buildings that have the appropriate planning permission for delivering public health services.

 The service provider will be responsible for the maintenance costs of any buildings occupied for delivering services, which includes fittings, equipment, repairs and alterations.
 The provider will be responsible for any costs associated with the replacement of furniture, maintenance and calibration of equipment and the safe disposal of the same, and provide consumables required for the smooth operation of the service.